IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 ## Invoking the WatsonSTT operator
 In your SPL application, this operator can be invoked with either all operator parameters or a subset of the operator parameters.
 Similarly, in the output clause of the operator body, you can either call all the available custom output functions or a subset of those custom output functions to do your output stream attribute assignments.
 You can decide on the total number of operator parameters and the total number of custom output functions to use based on the real needs of your application.

 You can invoke one or more instances of the WatsonSTT operator depending on the total amount of speech data available for transcription.
-You can send the audio data for a given audio file or an ongoing audio conversation to this operator all at once or you can send the audio data for the live-use case as it becomes available from your telephony network switch in multiple blob fragments.
+You can send the audio data for a given audio file or an ongoing audio conversation to this operator all at once or you can send the audio data for the live usecase as it becomes available from your telephony network switch in multiple blob fragments.

 **NOTE:** The WatsonSTT operator allows fusing multiple instances of this operator into a single PE.
 This will help in reducing the total number of CPU cores used in running your application.
 If you use multiple operator instances inside a Streams parallel region, you can decide to enable the partitioning feature for the parallel channels via a partition key e-g: by using an application-specific conversationId as a partition key.
 In general, audio data ingested from files will not require partitioning of the parallel channels.
 It will make better sense to use the partitioning of the parallel channels for real-time usecases where audio data is received from a network switch as several blob fragments for an ongoing audio conversation.

 ```
 // Invoke one or more instances of the WatsonSTT operator.
+// Avoid feeding audio data coming from more than one data source into this
+// parallel region which may cause erroneous transcription results.
 // NOTE: The WatsonSTT operator allows fusing multiple instances of
 // this operator into a single PE.
 This will help in reducing the
 // total number of CPU cores used in running the application.